MARINE CORPS RESERVE ASSOCIATION EDUCATION TRUST

 Thomas M. Howlett, LtCol USMCR (Retired)

 Lieutenant Colonel Howlett was born in Green Bay, Wisconsin.
 He joined the Marine Corps Platoon Leaders Class in 1960 and received his commission as a Second Lieutenant in 1963.
 His orders to Active Duty were deferred to allow him to complete a graduate program.
 While in graduate school he worked as a Computer Programming Instructor for the City of St. Paul Vocational School.
 Following receipt of his Masters Degree in August of 1964 he was ordered to the Basic School at Quantico, Virginia.
 Upon completion of his training at Quantico he was assigned to attend training as a Naval Aviator and completed his carrier qualifications on 25 April 1966.
-His flight training was terminated 15 August 1966 for medical reasons.
+His flight status was terminated 15 August 1966 for medical reasons.

-Based on his experience as a Computer Programming Instructor prior to Active Duty was assigned to the Fleet Computer Programming Center, Pacific, San Diego, California, and then transferred to MACS-3, Marine Corps Air Facility, Santa Ana, California.
-MACS-3 was the research and development squadron for the Marine Tactical Data While at MACS-3 he worked on the TOP SECRET Operation IRONHORSE, a joint operation involving the Navy, Air Force, Marines, and the National Security Agency in Vietnam.
-From MACS-3 he was ordered overseas and served in several assignments in Vietnam.
+Based on his experience as a Computer Programming Instructor prior to Active Duty he was assigned to a research and development unit and played a key role as a systems developer for Operation IRONHORSE, a TOP SECRET joint operation involving the Navy, Air Force, Marines, and the National Security Agency in Vietnam.
+Note: IRONHORSE was declasasified recently.
+From there he was ordered overseas and served in several assignments in Vietnam.
 He returned stateside in May 1969 and was assigned to the G-1 Section, 4th Marine Aircraft Wing.
-In October 1969 he was released from Active Duty.

 Member of the Board